-But let’s get started now with my essential tips for traveling to Japan.
+But let’s get started now with my essential tips for a trip to Japan.

-I loved the times when you were traveling and roaming-costs were so high that the internet on your phone was turned off all the time.
-The only option to go online was either having a burger at McDonald’s or searching for a Starbucks around the corner.
-You had no choice but to sit back, read, relax and just enjoying that digital detox when you were away.
+I loved the times when you were traveling and roaming costs were so high that the internet on your phone was turned off all the time.
+The only option to go online was either to have a burger at McDonald’s or search for a Starbucks around the corner.
+You had no choice but to sit back, read, relax, and just enjoy that digital detox when you were away.

 For a few years, this changed for Europe and I have to admit that being able to use Google Maps in a foreign city is pretty awesome.
-Especially if you’re sporting a Smart-Watch and don’t have to look on your phone while walking.
-And that’s exactly the reason why I’m getting a sim-card for my next trip to Japan.
+Especially if you’re sporting a Smart-Watch and don’t have to look at your phone while walking.
+And that’s exactly the reason why I’m getting a sim card for my next trip to Japan.
 You can either have it delivered to your home address (MOBAL only) or pick it up at the airport.
 I’ll probably go for the first option.
-It’s free (no shipping charges) and I don’t want to search around at the airport after a 12-hour flight for where to pick up my Japanese sim-card.
+It’s free (no shipping charges) and I don’t want to search around at the airport after a 12-hour flight for where to pick up my Japanese sim card.

-Like with everything in life there are a bunch of options and this applies to choose your carrier as well.
-Docomo is the biggest provider in Japan and available through Sakura Mobile.
+Like with everything in life, there are a bunch of options and this applies to choosing your carrier as well.
+Docomo is the biggest provider in Japan and is available through Sakura Mobile.
 It’s supposed to have the biggest coverage in Japan which should become useful if you’re traveling to rural areas or want to go for a hike.
-It’ll set you back 9000¥ for 30days (unlimited Data) and can’t be delivered internationally.
-You can have it delivered to your Airbnb, Hotel, pick-it up at the airport or post-office in Japan though.
+It’ll set you back 9000¥ for 30 days (unlimited Data) and can’t be delivered internationally.
+You can have it delivered to your Airbnb, Hotel, pick it up at the airport, or post-office in Japan though.

-The other option would be SoftBank and is available through Mobal.
-It’s a little cheaper with 7,500¥ for 30days (unlimited Data) and will allow you to have the sim-card delivered to your home in advance.
-So no pick-up necessary when you’re in Japan.
+The other option would be SoftBank which is available through Mobal.
+It’s a little cheaper with 7,500¥ for 30 days (unlimited Data) and will allow you to have the sim card delivered to your home in advance.
+So no pick-up is necessary when you’re in Japan.
 Judging by the network coverage alone I’ll probably go with Docomo.
 I’m spending a few days in the small onsen-town Shuzenji and don’t want to miss out on a signal when that happens.

-Why Airbnb might not be your best (and cheapest) choice
+Accommodation: Why Airbnb might not be your best choice

-Take Airbnb for example: Add the service, the cleaning fees, and the apartment is probably not worth booking anymore.
-But if you’re staying for more than a week, the weekly discount steps in and things become more affordable and worth it.
+Take Airbnb for example: Add the service and the cleaning fees, and the apartment is probably not worth booking anymore.
+But if you’re staying for more than a week, the weekly discount steps in, and things become more affordable and worth it.
 An apartment can give you a totally different feel of a city or region though because it’s best located in a nice residential area where people are actually living.

 Hopping from city to city I prefer a hotel and if you pick one you should get the best bang for your buck as well.
 Some tips from me:

-Always compare hotel rates (with the hotel-website itself): Most hotels offer the best prices when booking directly through them.
+Always compare hotel rates (with the hotel website itself): Most hotels offer the best prices when booking directly through them.
 This especially goes for one that belongs to the major hotel groups like Marriot.
-Being a member of their loyalty-programs (which is usually free) gives you some benefits and allows you to collect points on all your spending inside the hotel for your visit.
+Being a member of their loyalty programs (which are usually free) gives you some benefits and allows you to collect points on all your spending inside the hotel for your visit.
 Regardless if you’re a point collector checking out the hotel’s own website never hurts.

 Always compare various booking sites: Easy to do so with a quick google search.
 And might save you a few ¥¥ on your trip.
 If you can book as early as possible and use the free cancellation policy (expedia/booking.com etc.) Easy to cancel and you always have a nice hotel in the back-hand.
 Glad I booked everything in January because hotel prices already went up for October.